qrvey/partner-portal/v2-website/versioned_docs/version-6.5/ui-docs/builders/pages.md

 * **Align bottom**: The object is aligned to the bottom side of the canvas.
 When multiple objects are selected, they will be bottom-aligned based on the lowermost item of that group.

 ### Data & Configuration
 In order to begin creating charts and filters for your pages, you will need to have configured at least one dataset first.
-This can be done in the <a href="/docs/ui-docs/datasets/data_overview/" target="_blank"> <strong>Data Section</strong></a>.
+This can be done in the [Data Section](../datasets/data_overview.md).

 Once you have one or a group of datasets ready, they will be displayed in the Data panel on the right side of the canvas.
 Here, you can search for a particular dataset and expand each dataset to find the created charts or summary panels that can be added to a page.
 To add a chart just click and hold the chart’s blue box to drag and drop onto the canvas.
 You can also opt for **Shift + Click** to add multiple charts at the same time.